-The remainder of the section is devoted to amplified emergency procedures containing additional information to provide the pilot with a more complete understanding of the procedures.
+The second part of the section provides amplified emergency procedures corresponding to the emergency procedures checklist items.
+These amplified emergency procedures contain additional information to provide the pilot with a more complete description of the procedures so they may be more easily understood.